 Aalborg – The Gem of Denmark

-The Cultural and tourist gem Aalborg ahead of the Lim fjord in North Jutland has become an icon of Denmark, with its charm and attractiveness it is drawing increasing number of visitors.
+The Cultural and tourist gem, Aalborg city that is located ahead of the Lim fjord in North Jutland has become an icon of Denmark, with its charm and attractiveness it is drawing increasing number of visitors.

 From the days when city was founded by Vikings, Aalborg have developed into a bustling market town.
 It is today with its 203,000 inhabitants the fourth largest city in Denmark.
 It is located right in the Danes’ own preferred holiday region, sunny northern Jutland.
 Aalborg embraces the famous Limfjord, making it a town by the sea although in a way it is placed right inside the mainland.
 The place has a lot to offer, but it seems as if the locals is most proud to be called a cultural city.